 Rechargeable AA batteries are also typically rated at a voltage of 1.2V, rather than the 1.5V nominal voltage of the pre-charged batteries.
 Because of the difference in chemical process inside the battery, however, the rechargeable AA battery can still outperform an alkaline AA battery in many applications.

-There are currently three generations of camcorder battery, all of which are still being manufactured, sold and used:
+There are currently three generations of camcorder batteries, all of which are still being manufactured, sold, and used:

 • Nickel-Cadmium (NiCd) is the best established, most common, and least expensive technology.

 • Nickel-Metal Hydride (NiMH) is a significant improvement over NiCd, with faster recharge times, and good performance for a much larger number of recharge cycles.
 A NiMH battery pack will typically have a capacity of 30%-50% over that of a NiCd battery pack of the same size.
 The NiCd memory effect, which reduces the efficiency of the battery pack with each charge/discharge cycle, has also been overcome in NiMH camcorder batteries.
 When the battery pack does eventually expire, NiMH is a lot friendlier to the environment, because it removes the Cadmium in NiCd battery packs from household waste.

 • Lithium-Ion (Li-Ion) technology is the most recent.
 It outperforms the other technologies but does so at a price.
 Li-Ion camcorder battery packs are also ‘intelligent, in that they have on-device electronics that record usage information and allow the battery pack to be utilized more effectively than without this information.